genxapi/genxapi/README.md

 # client-api-generator

-> Automate, orchestrate, and release SDKs — powered by Orval and Kubb.
+> Automate, orchestrate, and release SDKs — powered by Orval, Kubb, or your preferred generator.

-`client-api-generator` is a meta-orchestrator that sits above tools such as Orval and Kubb.
+`client-api-generator` is a meta-orchestrator that sits above tools such as Orval, Kubb, and any additional generators you wire in.
 It discovers your OpenAPI-driven configuration, coordinates code generation for multiple clients, enforces semantic versioning, and pushes releases to GitHub and npm without bespoke scripts.

 > 💡 Configuration lives in `api-client-generatorrc.{json,ts}`.
 Commit it so local runs and CI pipelines stay aligned.